 Advanced Manufacturing (AM) is concerned with materials processes and systems used in the synthesis and production of engineered products.
 Advanced Manufacturing topics range from traditional methods of fabrication to advanced modeling of automated systems.
 Typical careers involve production design, development, quality assurance, sales, management, teaching, and research.

-Advanced Manufacturing is a new B.S. program at UNF therefore is not eligible for ABET accreditation until the first class of graduates has matriculated in 2025.
+Advanced Manufacturing is a new Engineering B.S. program at UNF therefore is not eligible for ABET accreditation until the first class of graduates has matriculated in 2025.
 Degrees are retroactively accredited for students who graduate prior to this initial accreditation.

 Academic Programs and Policies